gilesknap/gphotos-sync/README.rst

 ---------------------
 For some help on getting python working on Windows see https://github.com/gilesknap/gphotos-sync/issues/63.

+On linux, you can install pipenv using ``pip3 install --user pipenv`` and then make sure that ``~/.local/bin/`` is in your path.

 To install the latest published version from PyPi, simply::

+   mkdir gphotos-sync
+   cd gphotos-sync
    pipenv install gphotos-sync

 Or if you don't want to use pipenv, create a virtual environment and::